Loading

 Introduction

-Ink and other debris tends to accumulate on the bottom of the printhead nozzles and must be cleaned off on a daily basis and more frequently, if needed.
+Ink and other debris tends to accumulate on the bottom of the printhead nozzles and must be cleaned off on a weekly basis and more frequently, if needed.

 Equipment